 Affiliate setup pending.
 Replace YOUR_TAG_HERE in the page source with your Amazon Associates tag and YOUR_BH_TAG for B&H to earn commissions on card recommendations.

-Manufacturer-manual verified
+Manufacturer-documentation verified

 For filmmakers, cinematographers & content creators

-Plan storage before you press record.
+Plan video storage before you press record.

 Shoot setup